01 of 08

 Because inexpensive offset smokers can be so difficult to operate, if you are not willing to make the investment, you probably shouldn't be buying an offset smoker.
 Instead, stick with the vertical water smoker.
 If you do have the money, there are some really great offset smokers, and they still dominate the competitive barbecue world.
 Smokers by Lang and Jambo are well built, produce great and large amounts of barbecue and are just plain nice to look at.

 When people think of offset smokers, they typically think of a round, barrel design.
 It can be argued, however, that the Good-One Smoker, like the Good-One Open Range, are offset smokers.
 You have a separate cooking chamber and firebox and the same airflow, but the Good One has a square firebox that runs parallel to the cooking chamber.
 Good-One Smokers also have the key ingredient that makes a great offset: thick metal.
 Thin metal smokers can not hold heat.Continue to 4 of 8 below.

 04 of 08

 There are few things simpler than a box.
 Box smokers (also known as vault smokers, cabinet smokers, block smokers) are basically a box with a heat source in the bottom and cooking chamber on the top.
 Because the heat source is directly below, like in a vertical water smoker, the heat is conserved.
-The one issue that separates good box smokers from bad ones is in the insulation.
-While all box smokers have a lot of similarities, if you set a Pitmaker Vault next to a Stumps Vertical next to an...
-FEC-100, you have smokers that look alike but operate very differently.
+The one issue that separates good box smokers from bad ones is the insulation.
+While all box smokers have a lot of similarities, if you set a Pitmaker Vault next to a Stumps Vertical next to... an FEC-100, you have smokers that look alike but operate very differently.
 On the low end of the scale, you have smokers like the Camp Chef Smoke Vault.
 What separates the former from the later?
 Insulation.